Facing Addiction: Surgeon General’s Report

 GOING FORWARD…JOIN THE CONVERSATION

-As the holiday season begins, we feel this is the perfect time to join the conversation and consider Dr. Murthy’s call to action.
+As the spring season begins, we feel this is the perfect time to join the conversation.
 Please remember, if you’re experiencing problems starting a conversation about your loved one’s addiction symptoms (including opioids), then please know Family Recovery Specialists’ adolescent and adult substance abuse counselors are available to guide you or your loved one through the intervention process, detoxification services and therapeutic counseling.